OasisDEX/spock/README.md

 - Alchemy works
 - Infura DOESN'T WORK.
 Sometimes it can randomly return empty sets for getLogs calls
-- Self hosted nodes should work (not tested yet) but keep in mind that vulcan can generate quite a lot of network calls (around 500k daily)
+- Self hosted nodes should work (not tested yet) but keep in mind that spock can generate quite a lot of network calls (around 500k daily)

 ## Development